joereynolds/what-to-code/README.md

 8. [Service](#service) - ???
 9. [Unsorted](#unsorted) - Random non-categorised ideas
 10. [Final word](#final-word) - Meta things about the list

+If you make any of these, let me know!
+If you make them and they're not FOSS, don't let me know.

 <a name="command-line"></a>
 ### Command line